coreyja/coreyja-blog/source/blog/20180106-dotfiles-december-2018.html.md

         - ianheggie/rbenv-binstubs
             - Never have to run `bundle exec` again!
         - tpope/rbenv-ctags
-            - Automatically generate ctags files for installed gems.
+            - Automatically generate ctags files for installed Ruby versions.
 More on ctags in a bit!
         - rkh/rbenv-update
             - Automatically update rbenv plugins when `rbenv update` is run